< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 DAYLOG MON 02 SEP 24: The media is running headlines: "Trump claims he had every right to interfere with election."
 Oh, more nonsense from Decrepit Donald, how tiresome.
 If any answer were needed, it would be: Your opinion doesn't count -- only the jury's.

-What happens to the GOP after the fall of Trump?
+Does the GOP have a future after Trump?
 I'm thinking it will survive as a small and shrinking fascistic organization, while the rest will either give up politics or become Center Democrats.
 How welcome they will be is another question.

 DAYLOG TUE 03 SEP 24: The new movie REAGAN, with Dennis Quaid in the title role, is getting panned by the critics -- who call it a superficial hagiography, placing Ronald Reagan in a glowingly positive light.
 However, audience reaction has been overwhelmingly positive.

 Well yeah duh.
 Only people who idolize Reagan would watch it in the 1st place.
 I admire Reagan in some ways, he had major virtues, & he had a public mandate for his conservative experiment.
 It terminated in Trump.
-We tried it; it failed; we learned.
 Democracy in action.

 DAYLOG WED 04 SEP 24: MAGA is making a fuss about Kamala saying she worked at a McDonald's one summer -- their trolling is getting that desperate.
 I would be very surprised to find out that someone as smart as Kamala would tell such a pointless lie.